-- 2 The First Respondent is and was at all material times: - (a) a corporation liable to be sued in its own corporate name and style; - (b) the publisher of The Age and Sunday Age Newspapers; - (c) the publisher of material on the website located at the URL address www.theage.com.au (the Age Website); - The Second, Third and Fourth Respondents are journalists employed or engaged by the First Respondent or one of its related corporations.
+- 2 The First Respondent is and was at all material times: - (a) a corporation liable to be sued in its own corporate name and style; - (b) the publisher of The Sunday Canberra Times newspaper; - (c) the publisher of material on the website located at the URL address www.canberratimes.com.au (the Canberra Times Website); - The Second, Third and Fourth Respondents are journalists employed or engaged by the First Respondent or one of its related corporations.

+{00404 703.doc-v}

+Filed on behalf of (name & role of party) Ben Roberts-Smith, Applicant

+Prepared by (name of person/lawyer) Mark Geoffrey O'Brien

+Law fi rm (if applicable) Mark O'Brien egal

+Tel +61 2 9216 9828 Fax

+Email mark.obrien@)markobrienlegal.com.au

-{00404702.doc-v} Filed on behalf of (name & r ole of party) Ben Roberts-Smith, Applicant Prepared by (name of perso n/lawyer) Mark Geoffrey O'Brien Law firm (if applicable) Mark O'Brien Legal Tel +61 2 9216 9828 Fax Email mark.obrien@n narkobrienleg al.com.au Address for service (include state and postcode) Level 3, 4 4 Martin Place, Sydney NSW 2000 10-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1- [Form approved 01/08/2011]
+Address for service Level 3, 4 (include state and postcode) Level 3, 44 Martin Place, Sydney NSW 2000

+[Form approved 01/08/2011]

-FIRST AND SECOND MATTERS COMPLAINED OF
+FIRST MATTER COMPLAINED OF

-On or about 9 June 2018 the First, Second and Third Respondents published of and concerning the Applicant articles in The Age newspaper entitled "SAS's Day of Shame" and "Did the SAS kick a cuffed man off cliff?" copies of which are set out in Annexure "A" hereto (together, the first matter complained of).
+On or about 8 June 2018 the First, Second and Third Respondents published of and concerning the Applicant on the Canberra Times Website an article entitled "Abdul's brother went out to buy flour.
+He never came home" a copy of which is set out in Annexure "A" hereto (the first matter complained of).